EducationMoney.com Homepage

 ELIGIBILITY REQUIREMENTS:

-Applicant Eligibility: Dependents who 1) attend a program of education at an eligible institution; or 2) are the spouse and/or surviving children under the age of 27 of Federal, state and local public safety officers, whose deaths or permanent and totally disabling injuries are covered by the Public Safety Officers' Benefits (PSOB) Program (42 U.S.C.
+Applicant Eligibility: Dependents who (1) attend a program of education at an eligible institution; or (2) are the spouse and/or surviving children under the age of 27 of Federal, state and local public safety officers, whose deaths or permanent and totally disabling injuries are covered by the Public Safety Officers' Benefits (PSOB) Program (42 U.S.C.
 3796 et seq.) are eligible for this program.
 A public safety officer is a person serving a public agency in an official capacity, with or without compensation, as a law enforcement officer, firefighter or member of a public rescue squad or ambulance crew.

-Beneficiary Eligibility: The spouse and surviving children under the age of 27 of Federal, state and local public safety officers receive the ultimate benefits from this program.
+Beneficiary Eligibility: The spouse and surviving children of Federal, state and local public safety officers receive the ultimate benefits from this program.
+The children may receive benefits for classes taken before their twenty-seventh birthday.
+There is no age restriction for spouses.

 back to top